newt0/defaimint/pitch/script_short_v2.md

 ## 🧠 TECH: Built on Solana, Powered by Execution

-“NFT = DeFAI Agent” is possible only on Solana.
+“NFT = AI Agent” isn’t just a concept.
+It’s real — and only possible on Solana.

-We use **Metaplex Execute** to give each NFT its own key and signing ability — turning it into a self-custodied agent.
+Metaplex Execute gives each NFT its own private key.
+It can sign, hold, and operate autonomously.

-**Solana Agent Kit v2** accelerates development — allowing our agents to interact with dApps, social media, bridges, and more.
+Solana Agent Kit v2 lets our agents interact with dApps, social feeds, and bridges — turning them into full-spectrum actors in the crypto world.

-This isn’t AI _on_ Solana.
+This isn’t AI on Solana.
-It’s AI _built into_ Solana.
+It’s AI embedded into Solana’s execution layer.

+Other chains can simulate this.
+But only Solana makes it natural.

-That’s why DeFAI Mint couldn’t exist anywhere else.
+That’s why DeFAI Mint isn’t portable.
+It’s Solana-native by design.

 ## 🎯 Vision